T-Mobile Applicant

 • Interview travel and expense reimbursement processing.

-• Legal and policy compliance administration and enforcement, including for the purpose of anti-discrimination laws and government reporting obligations.
+• Legal and compliance reporting obligations including, but not limited to, anti-discrimination laws and government reporting obligations.

 Business uses, including: